The Method

 • In Block: Plugins with this flag form a block when arranged consecutively.
 Any plugin above the block must load before any plugin within the block.
 Any plugin below the block must load after any plugin within the block.
 However, the plugins within the block can load in any order.

-Modgrouping Mods
+Modgrouping Other Mods

 Right after the base plugins Modgroup:

-1. Enable the next mod with a plugin,
+1. Enable the next mod with a plugin.

-2. Run VQSC,
+2. Run VQSC.

 4. Reload the conflicts filter by right-clicking the tree-view and selecting Apply Filter to show Conflicts,